 Ross Horne, Ki Yung Ahn, Shang-wei Lin and Alwen Tiu.
 Quasi-Open Bisimilarity with Mismatch is Intuitionistic.
 In Proceedings of LICS '18: 33rd Annual ACM/IEEE Symposium on Logic in Computer Science, Oxford, United Kingdom, July 9-12, 2018 (LICS '18).
 10 pages.
 DOI:10.1145/3209108.3209125

-September 2021: A paper communicated at ICTAC 2021 explains how the technique (quasi-open bisimilarity) lifts to the full applied π-calculus.
+MAy 2023: A paper published in Theoretical Computer Science journal explains how the technique (quasi-open bisimilarity) lifts to the full applied π-calculus.
 Lifting to the applied π-calculus, makes it possible to apply our methodology in order to verify privacy properties of real-world cryptographic protocols.
+A preliminary version appeared in ICTAC 2021.

 Ross Horne, Sjouke Mauw, and Semen Yurkov.
 Compositional Analysis of Protocol Equivalence in the Applied π-calculus using Quasi-Open Bisimilarity .
 In Proceedings of ICTAC '21: 18th International Colloquium on Theoretical Aspects of Computing, Editors: Antonio Cerone and Peter Csaba Ölveczky, Nazarbayev University, Nur-Sultan, Kazakhstan, September 8-10, 2021.
 Lecture Notes in Computer Science, vol 12819.
 Springer.
 DOI:10.1007/978-3-030-85315-0_14